rssoftwareab/arrigo-support/docs/support/index.md

 Edit the existing task by following the instructions at [https://stackoverflow.com/a/6568823](https://stackoverflow.com/a/6568823)

 If the services still aren't running you can can contact arrigosupport@rssoftware.se for further troubleshooting.

+## User Admin window only shows an error

+### Question

+When I try open the User Administration panel I get an error.
+Why?

+### Solution

+If you, in your browser instance/session (regardless of which tab), have navigated to the EXOscada login page and then try to open the UserAdmin from within Arrigo it will fail.
+EXOscada sets a cookie that we cannot manipulate and therefor the wrong cookie will be sent when trying to open the UA.

+If this happens you need to restart the browser (not just close the "infected" tab) for the cookie to be flushed.